Brooke Fraser discography

 In 2010, Fraser returned to pop music, and debuted atop the NZ Albums Chart for a third time consecutively, with her third studio album Flags.
 The album was released to critical and commercial success, peaking at number three in Australia, number 80 in Canada, and number 59 in the US.
 The album spawned the viral single "Something in the Water", which peaked atop the NZ Singles Chart, marking Fraser's first number-one in the country.
 She became the first New Zealand artist to have a number-one album and single simultaneously since 2004.
 The album was certified Gold in its first week, and has since been certified three-times Platinum by the RMNZ.
 Fraser followed this with her fourth studio album, Brutal Romantic (2014), which saw Fraser experiment with electronic music.
 The album spawned the single "Kings and Queens" which peaked at number 20 in NZ.

-In 2016, Fraser returned to making music with Hillsong Worship under her maiden name, Brooke Ligertwood, appearing on the internationally successful album Let There Be Light which peaked at number 14 on the US Billboard 200, and debuted atop the US Top Christian Albums chart.
+In 2016, Fraser returned to making music with Hillsong Worship under her married name, Brooke Ligertwood, appearing on the internationally successful album Let There Be Light which peaked at number 14 on the US Billboard 200, and debuted atop the US Top Christian Albums chart.
 Fraser co-wrote and performed the album's second single, "What a Beautiful Name", which peaked at number seven on the US Bubbling Under Hot 100 chart and number one on the US Hot Christian Songs chart, and also topped the latter's end-of-year chart.
 The song also won Fraser the Grammy Award for Best Contemporary Christian Music Performance/Song at the 60th Annual Grammy Awards.
 The song was later ranked by Billboard as the 3rd top Christian song of the decade.

 In 2016 and 2018, Fraser released two compilation albums, A Sides and B Sides featuring various singles and unreleased demos under her Fraser moniker.
 The former gained the single "Therapy" which topped the NZ Heatseekers Singles Chart.
 After appearing on several Hillsong Worship songs including "Who You Say I Am" and "King of Kings", Fraser released her first live album, Seven (2022) under the Ligertwood name, which peaked at number 36 in NZ and 15 in the US.
 She followed this up with Eight (2023).

+In 2024, Fraser returned to New Zealand to perform a live set at Spark Arena with the Auckland Philharmonia.
+The concert was recorded by RNZ and released as a live album on 21 November 2025.